 Technique:

 Pancreaticojejunostomy (PJ): The various techniques of pancreaticojejunal anastomosis include end-to-side invagination, duct-to-mucosa, and the “binding technique” using a single- or double-layer technique7,8.
 Many non-randomized studies have suggested that a duct-to-mucosa anastomosis is associated with a lesser POPF rate compared to an invagination anastomosis; most of these studies, however, are observational studies with fistula rates up to 20% 9, and the definition of a POPF was not consistent.
 A duct-to-mucosa anastomosis can be difficult technically when dealing with a soft, friable, and fatty pancreas with a small duct.
 Hence, techniques of an invaginating PA have been recommended when dealing with a soft pancreas 10.
 In a RCT involving 197 patients by Berger et al., the rate of CR-POPF was 17% in the duct-to-mucosa group versus 7% in the invagination group7.
-The potential criticisms of this study were that the techniques for invagination were not standardized, and unknown surgeon factors such as intersurgeon variability, varying skill sets and pancreatic surgery experience, could have confounded the outcomes.
+The potential criticisms of this study were that the techniques for invagination were not standardized, and unknown surgeon factors such as inter-surgeon variability, varying skill sets and pancreatic surgery experience, could have confounded the outcomes.
 Bassi et al. reported a pancreatic fistula rate of 13% using the duct-to-mucosa technique vs. 15% using a single layer (capsule to serosa), end-to-side PJ in a RCT involving 144 patients11; unfortunately and surprisingly, this group did not use the definition of a pancreatic fistula as according to the ISGPF.
 In another RCT involving 132 patients randomized to invagination vs. duct-to-mucosa, the CR-POPF rate was less in the duct-to-mucosa group (3% vs. 18%, p = 0.004)12.
 In another RCT, a binding PJ showed an almost unbelievable decreased pancreatic fistula rate (0% vs. 7.2%; note however, that the ISGPF definition of a POPF and the grading was not used), as well as a decreased duration of hospital stay when compared with a conventional PJ technique8.
 Further trials, however, could not validate the benefit of this binding technique over other techniques13,14.

 Optimizing the blood supply to the remnant pancreas has been shown to be associated with a low POPF rate using a cutback technique with again an almost unbelievable fistula rate of 1.6%( the definition of a fistula did not follow the ISGPF definition)15; this strategy however, was an observational cohort study of 123 patients, and further corroborative studies with a higher level of evidence are lacking.